 What is an abnormal Pap test?

-When your doctor says that your Pap test was "abnormal," it means that the test found some cells on your cervix that do not look normal.
-It does not mean that you have cancer.
-In fact, the chances that you have cancer are very small.
+A Pap test, or Pap smear, is done to look for changes in the cells of the cervix.
+If your test is abnormal, it means it found some cells on your cervix that don't look normal.
+Having an abnormal test doesn't mean you have cancer.
+The chances that you have cancer are very small.

 What causes an abnormal Pap test?

 Most abnormal Pap tests are caused by HPV infections.
 Other types of infection—such as those caused by bacteria, yeast, or protozoa (Trichomonas)—sometimes lead to minor changes on a Pap test called atypical squamous cells.
 Natural cell changes that may happen during and after menopause can also cause an abnormal Pap test.

 What increases your risk for an abnormal Pap test?

 Human papillomavirus (HPV) can raise your risk for having an abnormal Pap test.
 Certain sexual behaviors, like having sex without condoms and having more than one sex partner, can put you at risk for getting HPV.
 Smoking and having an impaired immune system can also increase your risk for having an abnormal Pap test.

 HPV, which causes most cervical cell changes, usually doesn't cause symptoms.
 But some people with cell changes may have abnormal vaginal bleeding.
 This may include bleeding between periods, heavy periods, or bleeding after sex.
 If another vaginal condition is the cause, you may have other symptoms, such as vaginal pain, itching, or discharge.

 What will you need to do if you have an abnormal Pap test?

 You may need more tests to find out if you have an infection or to find out how severe the cell changes are.
 For example, you may need: